6 more COVID-19 deaths reported in NWI

-Six more people died from COVID-19 in Lake County, according to updated statistics provided Saturday by health officials.
+Six more local fatalities from COVID-19 were reported among updated statistics Saturday from health officials.

-The six deaths were included in 67 more fatalities reported across Indiana.
-A total of 11,346 Hoosiers have died from the respiratory disease.
+The six, including five more in Lake County and one more in LaPorte County, were among 33 new deaths recorded across Indiana.
+A total of 11,722 Hoosiers have died from the respiratory disease.

-A total of 1,322 people in the Region have died since the pandemic began, including 812 in Lake County, 251 in Porter County, 189 in LaPorte County, 41 in Jasper County and 29 in Newton County.
+A total of 1,360 Region residents have died since the pandemic began, including 843 in Lake County, 252 in Porter County, 193 in LaPorte County, 41 in Jasper County and 31 in Newton County.

-State health officials listed 406 deaths statewide as probable, no change from the previous day.
+State health officials listed 427 deaths statewide as probable.
 For probable deaths, there was no positive test on record, but a physician listed COVID-19 as a contributing cause, based on X-rays, scans and other clinical symptoms.

-There were 2,855 more positive cases reported across Indiana, pushing the state's total to 637,987.
-New cases were reported Friday.
+Across Indiana there were 1,275 more positive cases reported, pushing the state's count to 647,657.
+New cases were reported between Wednesday and Friday.

-Across the state line, Calumet City had 3,154 cases, up two from the previous day, and 32,286 tested.
-Lansing had 2,895 cases, up five, and 25,642 tested, according to the Illinois Department of Public Health.
+Across the state line, Calumet City had 3,191 cases, up four from the previous day, and 33,046 tested.
+Lansing had 2,932 cases, up two, and 26,632 tested, according to the Illinois Department of Public Health.

 Contact tracing can become difficult when the number exceeds 5%, and community spread is considered out of control when the positivity rate is greater than 10%.